The Shipping Law Review: Malta

 Transport Malta adopted preventive measures in the early stages of covid-19 reaching the Maltese islands to minimise the effects of the pandemic on the maritime industry and to ensure provision of an uninterrupted service to the Maltese shipping community under the current exceptional circumstances.
 To assist the shipping industry, Transport Malta took the economic measure of deferring the due payment of the respective registration fees and annual tonnage tax by three months from the anniversary with respect to those whereby the anniversary falls on or after 1 April 2020.
 Commercial vessel activities were granted temporarily extended expirations of certifications, registrations and permits of commercial vessels, small ships and moorings, including registration of small ships, nautical licences, certification of commercial vessels, certification of competency and mooring permits provided that the boat owner is in possession of a valid insurance policy.

 To better assist the teleworking measures adopted by local companies and to lessen physical contact, the authorities' services were facilitated through the introduction of online services regarding yacht and boat registration under the Valletta Registry.
-The online services range from renewal of certification of registry, provisional and permanent registration, transfer of ownership, online payments and other ancillary services.
+The online services range from renewal of certification of registry, provisional and permanent registration, to transfer of ownership, online payments and other ancillary services.

 2 Laws of Malta, Chapter 387.